tauri-apps/rfcs/texts/0005-tauri-config-restructure.md

 # Drawbacks

-None at the moment, as breaking changes will be covered by `tauri migrate` command.
+Almost all current Tauri users will need to migrate to the new breaking changes but it is better to do this now in a major release.